Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 has a number of very cool integrations that we can make use of, however, sometimes they experience intermittent issues which cause them to stop working for a period of time.

 Often the best remedy is to try again, or in some cases, just come back later.
-Here are two regular issues that we found:
+Here are some of the issues that we occasionally encountered:

 The LLM cannot install the wheel or cannot read attached data files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^